rtCamp/Frappe-Manager/docs/faq.md

 ### How do I use a private GitHub repo for an app?

-Pass `--github-token YOUR_TOKEN` to `fm create`, or export `GITHUB_TOKEN` before running it. fm stores the token in the bench config, so a later `fm update --apps` reuses it; `fm update` has no `--github-token` flag of its own.
+Pass `--github-token YOUR_TOKEN` to `fm create`, or export `GITHUB_TOKEN` before running it. fm stores the token in the bench config, so a later `fm apps add` reuses it; `fm apps add` has no `--github-token` flag of its own.
 Either way fm checks the repo and ref with `git ls-remote` before it starts building, so a bad token fails early.
 See [App Management](guides/app-management.md).

 ### How do I change the Administrator password?